You are invited to download and distribute these free resources to help creative enterprises become even more successful.

 T-Shirts and Suits: A Guide to the Business of Creativity (Free eBook in English)

 The free eBook version in English is available here.
-Also published as a free eBook in some other languages (Lithuanian, Georgian and traditional/complex Chinese for Taiwan).
+Also published as a free eBook in some other languages (Lithuanian, Georgian, Russian (in Kazakhstan) and traditional/complex Chinese for Taiwan).
 Further translations can be arranged, subject to a publishing agreement – see ‘Translations’ below.

 Masterclass videos and slides: “How to be a Successful Creative Entrepreneur”

 Free videos plus presentation slides and links to associated resources are all on this page.

 Free extracts from book ‘Chase One Rabbit: Strategic Marketing for Business Success.
 63 Tips, Techniques and Tales for Creative Entrepreneurs’